How to Use go

 var templateFS embed.FS

-// Read the template file from the embedded filesystem
+// Open the file from the embedded filesystem, not the local disk.

 tmplContent, err := templateFS.ReadFile("templates/welcome.html")